Set (users.xml + bruteforce SMB + plink + custom msfvenom module)

 Rapid7 Metasploit module description

 Getting to be sure I had to find out the version of the running service.
 The PowerShell Get-Process with the available parameters gave me nothing.
-A manual enumeration using Get-ChildItem (searching) and Get-Item (reading file properties) commands succeeded.
+A manual enumeration using Get-ChildItemarrow-up-right (searching) and Get-Itemarrow-up-right (reading file properties) commands succeeded.

 SSH tunnel established